Core Rules

 Panic

-A PC must make a CTRL save against panicking when
+An adventurer must make a CTRL save against panicking under any of the following conditions:

 • surrounded by enemies